googlefonts/googlefonts.github.io/gf-guide/color.md

 * If the font is static and uses COLR v1 it must have an SVG table equivalent to the COLR table
    * Add SVG to a font with COLR, or vice versa, using [maximum_color](https://github.com/googlefonts/nanoemoji#adding-color-tables-to-existing-fonts) from nanoemoji
    * COLR v0 is widely supported; SVG is not required for COLR v0 fonts
-* If the font is variable it must *not* have an SVG table
+* If the font is variable it must *not* have an SVG table (because SVG does not support OpenType Variations).

 ## Useful links